Harsha1969/BPE-KD/README.md

 This project presents a framework for efficient uncertainty estimation in Large Language Models (LLMs) by distilling uncertainty-aware knowledge from **Bayesian teacher models** into a student LLM.

-The student models used are of two variants:
+The Student models used are of two variants:
 1. Softmax student which outputs probabilities
 2. Dirichlet student which outputs **dirichlet concentration parameters** instead of softmax probabilities, enabling it to represent both predicted class probabilities and associated uncertainty.